thanksmister/androidthings-mqtt-alarm-panel/README.md

 - (2) The second option is to download the latest build from the [release](https://github.com/thanksmister/androidthings-mqtt-alarm-panel/releases/) section on Github which includes both the Android Things Preview 0.4.1 and the APK file for the MQTT control panel application.
 This also allows for future OTA updates.

+ * Download the latest release zip: MQTT_Alarm_Control_Panel_1.x.x.zip.
- * Unzip the file to get the 'iot_rpi3.img'.
+ * Unzip the file to get the the image: iot_rpi3.img.
- * Burn image to an SD card using a tool like [Etcher](https://etcher.io/).
+ * Burn the image to your SD card using a tool like Etcher.
  * Insert the SD card into RPi3 and boot.

 - Be sure to set up network access either using WiFi or ethernet.
-If you setup WiFi be sure to unplug the Ethernet cable, at this time Android Things can't use both.
+If you setup WiFi be sure to unplug the Ethernet cable, at this time Android Things can't use WiFi and ethernet at the same time.

 ```
 # Use the adb tool to connect over ethernet to the device